natrontech/kubernetes-workshop-golog/docs/kubernetes-basics/helm/helm-charts.md

 helm upgrade --namespace $NAMESPACE myfirstrelease ./mychart
 ```

-Check wether the ingress was successfully deployed by accessing the URL.
+Check whether the ingress was successfully deployed by accessing the URL.

 ## :octicons-tasklist-16: **Task 4**: Overwrite value using commandline param